Over the past two months, I’ve had the pleasure experience of trying to sell some used photo equipment online.

-A pro will look at the potential uses of a new item.
+A professional photographer will first look at the potential uses of a new item.
 If it might be of value, the photographer will make the purchase.
 Buying is usually based on the potential value of the item rather than the actual cost.
-It’s not purchase price but return on investment that’s important.
+It’s not so much purchase price but rather return on investment that’s important.

-By comparison, many amateurs seem to be about product ownership.
+By contrast, many amateur photographers seem to be about product ownership.
 They will look at the price first and then decide if it’s worth adding to their collection of equipment.
 It’s not about return on investment or value received for the money.
-Instead, it’s about owning certain pieces of gear for the sake of ownership.
+Instead, it seems to be about owning certain pieces of gear for the sake of ownership.

 I listed a camera and a lens on Craigslist.
 Of the two dozen replies, only two used a real name.
-All the rest where from people like bBadX23456 @ hotmail or gmail.
+All the rest were from people like bBadX2 @hotmail or @gmail.
 But I suppose that’s to be expected from the Craigslist crowd.

-One real-named person bought the lens after just three e-mails.
-The other real-named person is currently considering the camera purchase.
+One real-named person bought the lens after we had exchanged three e-mails.
+The other real-named person is currently considering buying the camera.

 “Are you sure it’s a Nikon?”